As an Amazon Affiliate, we will earn commission from qualifying sales

 It balances being attractive and appealing with the delicate function of passing a message to a specific intended audience in the easiest and most user-friendly way possible.

 Now that you know what good design is, Bad Graphic Design is easier to detect.
-Basically, bad graphic design is the opposite.
+Bad graphic design is the opposite.
 It fails to prioritize a specific audience or message and ignores attractiveness or proper use of design elements to pass a message.

 Worst of all, it fails to identify and represent who is passing the message, why, and to whom.